pjflanagan/digital-resume/static/blog/herd-immune/herd-immune.md

 ## About This Story

-At the begining of the pandemic, I saw this tweet.
-I feel like it's dangerous for tech entrepreneurs to jump into situations they might not know about.
-Ideas like this can be dangerous.
+At the begining of the pandemic, I saw this tweet by a tech entrepreuer.
+I felt like it was dangerous for tech entrepreneurs insert themeselves into situations they might not know about.
+Ideas like this prioritize work as a means to survive, and deprioritize government intervention.

 ![Herd Immune Storefront](/blog/herd-immune/tweet.png)